goreleaser/goreleaser/www/content/ci.md

 you're building off.

-This repo has the wrong name, so to prevent Goreleaser from publishing to the wrong github repo, put in the your .goreleaser.yml file's release section:
+This repo has the wrong name, so to prevent Goreleaser from publishing to the wrong github repo, add to your `.goreleaser.yml` file's release section:

 ```yml
 release: